 - Made of Explodium: The locusts explode into flames when defeated by co-operative shot.

-- Press X to Not Die: Same as the first game though mixed up a bit.
+- Press X to Not Die: Similar to the first game, they involve:

-- Smashing Survival: Hit the buttons as fast as you can
+- Hitting the buttons as fast as you can.

-- Ooh, Me Accent's Slipping: Zack in the English version speaks with a thick Austriallan accent though sometimes it drops in and out
+- Ooh, Me Accent's Slipping: Zack in the English version speaks with a thick New Zealand accent, though the voice actor has difficulty keeping it up.

 - Recurring Boss: As with the giant spider from the first game, this one has a giant octopus.
 Fridge Brilliance for the fact that both of them have eight legs.

-- Ruthless Modern Pirates: Lampshaded.
-Beth asks if the pirates they're trying to get away from in the first stage are of the romanticized ones of lore.
-The others explains that they most certainly are not.
+- Ruthless Modern Pirates: Discussed.
+Beth asks if the pirates they're trying to get away from in the first stage are anything like the ones in fiction.
+They're not.

 - Threatening Shark: You battle a few during the first and last stages.